 What’s It Like to Work at Tesla

-Working at Tesla requires skill, knowledge of the company’s products, innovation, and problem-solving skills.
-Tesla employee reviews on Glassdoor and Indeed indicate that working at Tesla is demanding.
-However, the fast-paced work environment also provides several learning opportunities to advance your career.
-Below is an in-depth explanation of the work environment and work/life balance.
+Working at Tesla requires technical skills, knowledge of the company’s products, and a passion for innovation and problem-solving.
+Tesla employee reviews on Glassdoor and Indeed indicate that working at Tesla is demanding, but that the fast-paced work environment provides learning opportunities to advance your career.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"